ceu-lang/ceu/doc/manual/v0.20/docs/050-statements.md

 end
 ```

-However, the body of an `every` cannot contain special
+However, the body of an `every` cannot contain
 [synchronous control statements](#TODO), ensuring that no occurrences of the
 specified event are ever missed.